fernandodoc/fernandodoc/README.md

 > a photografy, filmaker, editor, guitarplayer, cooker and writer (in my free time).
 <br>

-__20 years experience with Sales (b2b, b2c and b2g), Business Management, Relationship Manager, Customer Success Manager or Account Manager and 5 years working with digital marketing.__Excellent communication skills; written, oral and presentation.
-Experience meeting and exceeding Net Revenue Retention (NRR) and growth goals
+__20 years experience with Sales (b2b, b2c and b2g), Business Management, Customer Success Manager or Account Manager and 5 years working with digital marketing.__
+<br>Excellent communication skills; written, oral and presentation.
+<br>Experience meeting and exceeding Net Revenue Retention (NRR) and growth goals
 <br>__Working with website development, web design, digital marketing, copywriting and making some coffees.__
 <br>__Looking to collaborate with projects open source or new projects.
 If I am useful, just contact me.__
  <br><br>